 Weight-loss research confirms that the obese cannot lose weight by exercise alone; the body compensates so that only half of the energy expended in walking, for example, actually contributes to a meaningful drop on the bathroom scale.

 This man lost an incredible 85kg by banting, one of the ketogenic diets.

 Both groups are correct, of course.
 Whole grains and low GI starches like butternut certainly contribute to more stable blood glucose and greater wellness.
 The pumpkin family has actually been used for centuries in the treatment of diabetes; in small portions to keep the glycemic-load down.

-About the only exception are those who bake their own artisan bread using 100 percent real flour.
+About the only exception is baking your own artisan bread using 100 percent real flour.

-How to test for prediabetes has value as it affects half the people in the USA and in much of the rest of the world; it is a pandemic all on its own.
+How to test for prediabetes has great value as it affects half the people in many countries; it is a pandemic all on its own.

 It weaves its own mystery around the virus with diabetics falling left and right.

 Comparing the performance of health care systems in high-income countries, the US comes stone last by a large margin.
 And according to the Bloomberg index only 37th in the world, and this despite, as a percentage of GDP, spending about 70% more.